 Initial Assessment – 1 hour – $115: During an Initial Assessment, an Exercise Physiologist will assess, identify and discuss with you your medical history, concerns and goals and create an exercise program tailored to your needs.

-Group Exercise Sessions – 1 hour – $45: Once you have completed your first Private Exercise Session, you have the option to complete your program in a group (max 3 per session) or continue with private one on one sessions.
-Group class times – which will expand are currently at:
+Group Exercise Sessions – 1 hour – $45: Once you have completed your first Private Exercise Session, you have the option to complete your program in a group (max 4 per session) or continue with private one on one sessions.
+Our Exercise Physiologist will be able to discuss times and availability with you.

 We welcome all doctors referrals as well as walk ins.
 Medicare, Workcover, DVA, NDIS and Private Health rebates may be available.

 - Individualised programs created by an Exercise Physiologist

 - Small groups of four help keep the experience personalised – you aren’t just a number here!

 - Meet new people or workout with a friend and keep each other accountable

 - Functional range of gym equipment without the “big gym” feel